afsc-assessments/ebswp_2023/doc/EBSpollock.md

 A variety of different fillets are produced from pollock, with pin-bone-out (PBO) and deep-skin fillets typically accounting for approximately 70\% and 30\% of production in the BSAI, respectively.
-Deep-skin fillet's share of production  decreased to 34% in 2018.
-Total fillet production increased 7\% to 168 kt in 2018, but since 2010 has increased with aggregate production and catch and has been higher than the 2005--2007 average (Table
+Deep-skin fillet's share of fillet production was 33\% in 2019.
+Total fillet production increased 11.5\% to 187 kt in 2019, and since 2010 has increased with aggregate production and catch and was higher than the 2010--2014 average (Table
 \ref{tab:bsaiplck_wsl}).
-The average price of fillet products in the BSAI increased 7\% to \$1.37 per pound and is below the inflation adjusted average price of fillets in 2005--2007 of \$1.49 per pound (2017 dollars).
-Media reports indicate that headed-and-gutted (H\&G) and fillet prices tended to be strong throughout much of 2018 relative to 2017.
+The average price of fillet products in the BSAI increased 11\% to \$1.52 per pound and is below the inflation adjusted average price of fillets in 2010--2014 of \$1.69 per pound (2019 dollars).
+Media reports indicate that fillet prices tended to be strong throughout much of 2019.
 Pollock fillets sourced from Russia are the direct competitor to Alaska sourced pollock fillets.
-Fillets were a relatively small portion of Russian primary production however, they plan to upgrade their fillet production capacity.
+Fillets were a relatively small portion of Russian primary production however, they are increasing their fillet production capacity.
 Much of the Russian catch goes to China for secondary processing into fillets so this would do little to increase the overall volume, however, increased primary fillet processing in Russia could increase competition with U.S.